 The Licensing and Regulatory Affairs (LARA) Rights of Recipients poster must be displayed in a public place and a copy provided to consumers upon admission.
 The Recipient Rights poster should indicate the program's designated rights advisor's name and telephone number, along with the MSHN Regional Rights Consultant's information.
 Additional brochures, rights information, and posters are available at the LARA Resources and the MDHHS Resources websites.

-The Regional Rights Consultant for MSHN is: Dan Dedloff, Customer Service & Rights Specialist Office: 517-657-3011 | Fax: 517-253-7552 | Toll-Free 844-405-3094 Dan.Dedloff@midstatehealthnetwork.org
+The Regional Rights Consultant for MSHN is: Dan Dedloff, Customer Service & Rights Manager Office: 517-657-3011 | Fax: 517-253-7552 | Toll-Free 844-405-3094 Dan.Dedloff@midstatehealthnetwork.org Commented [DD4]: Hyperlink added, no additional changes needed.

 COMPLIANCE